clap-lab/cogtok/data/readme.txt

 French: https://static-content.springer.com/esm/art%3A10.3758%2FBRM.42.2.488/MediaObjects/Ferrand-BRM-2010.zip
 Spanish: https://figshare.com/articles/dataset/Lexical_decision_data/5924647

-The French and Spanish files require some pre-processing, run eval/preprocessing/preprocess_es_eval.py and preprocess_fr_eval.py.
+For the French and Spanish files, we applied some pre-processing to aggregate the signals.

-Save the files in data/evel under the names "en.txt", "es.txt", "fr.txt", "nl.txt".

-For the morphological analysis, we used data from morphynet: https://github.com/kbatsuren/MorphyNet
+For the morphological analysis, we used the derivational data from morphynet: https://github.com/kbatsuren/MorphyNet

-For each language, we save the derivational file.